Starring: James Stewart, Jeff Chandler, Debra Paget

 James Stewart crushes it in Broken Arrow.
 He’s so earnest and serious, you can’t help but believe in him.
 I feel like if you were acting in a scene with him, you’d think he really was the character.
 He’s equally at ease on horseback and in a saloon fist fight, and you can see how he went on to become a Western movie icon.

-And yet, this is the SECOND f*cking time that I’ve watched him in a Western and been like, “wow, that guy’s monologues are so dramatic and powerful, reminds me of Mr. Smith Goes to Washington,” only to Google it and find out AGAIN that Stewart was Mr. Smith.
+And yet, this is the SECOND f*cking time that I’ve watched him in a Western and been like, “wow, that guy’s monologues are so dramatic and powerful, reminds me of that dramatic guy in Mr. Smith Goes to Washington,” only to Google it and find out AGAIN that Stewart was Mr. Smith.
 I don’t know why that fact won’t stick in my brain.

 Jeff Chandler received a best supporting actor Oscar nomination for his portrayal of Cochise.
 Part of me thinks that’s gross, with him not being Indigenous.
 But I also have to recognize the respect and heart he put into the role.